June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 The ripple effect

 Picture a pebble in a pond: the initial splash is the action and the widening ripples are its consequences.
-Regular habits—saving money, exercising, clear communication—lead to long-term gains, while repeated negative patterns erode wellbeing.
+Regular habits—saving money, exercising, clear communication—lead to long-term gains, while repeated negative patterns erode well-being.

 Timing matters